Gaotrees/caffe-doc/IDE---Nvidia’s-Eclipse-Nsight.md

 1. Name the target `run_all_tests`.
 1. Clear the Make Target field.
 1. In the Build Command field enter `make runtest`

-## Translations

-Help translate the Caffe documentation into your language!
-A Japanese translation of the Caffe documentation is in the works.